localz/Spotz3-Android-SDK/README.md

 What does the sample app do?
 ============================

-The app simply tells you if you are in the proximity of a spot.
+The app triggers a background notification or application event when in proximity of a spot.

-If you are in the proximity of a spot, you will receive a notification.
-If you open the app, you will also be able to see any data associated with that Spot.
-Further, if you define a spot as "ranging", you will also see the distance to the closest beacon in the spot.
+You will receive a notification on entry to a spot.
+When the app is open and in the foreground, you can view data associated with that spot.
+Further, if you define a spot as "ranging", you can view distance to the spot.

 Monitoring will continue even if you exit the app or reboot your phone.

 How to run the sample app
 =========================

 The sample app requires devices running Android 2.3.3 or newer.
-However, Bluetooth Low Energy is only supported on devices running Android 4.3 or newer.
+However, Bluetooth Low Energy (BLE) is only supported on devices running Android 4.3 or newer and equipped with a Bluetooth v4.0 or later chipset.

   1. Clone the repository: